Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

     Allocates the block in the highest tier with space, the storage directory is chosen through round robin.

 In the future, additional allocators will be available.
-Since Tachyon supports custom allocators, you can also develop your own allocator appropriate for your workload.
+Since Alluxio supports custom allocators, you can also develop your own allocator appropriate for your workload.

 ## Evictors

-Tachyon uses evictors for deciding which blocks to move to a lower tier, when space needs to be freed.
-Tachyon supports custom evictors, and implementations include:
+Alluxio uses evictors for deciding which blocks to move to a lower tier, when space needs to be freed.
+Alluxio supports custom evictors, and implementations include:

 * **GreedyEvictor**